mheffner/go-simple-metrics/README.md

 ## Sinks

-The `metrics` package makes use of a `MetricSink` interface to support delivery to any type of backend.
+The `metrics` package makes use of a [`MetricSink`](https://github.com/mheffner/go-simple-metrics/blob/5dac6bf7a82810e876f0b4b879ede6594b4a4673/sink.go#L18-L22) interface to support delivery to any type of backend.
 Currently, the following sinks are provided:

 * StatsiteSink : Sinks to a [statsite](https://github.com/armon/statsite/) instance (TCP)
 * Datadog: Sinks to a DataDog dogstatsd instance.
-* InmemSink : Provides in-memory aggregation, can be used to export stats
+* InmemSink : Provides in-memory aggregation, can be used to export stats or for testing
 * FanoutSink : Sinks to multiple sinks.
 Enables writing to multiple statsite instances for example.
 * BlackholeSink : Sinks to nowhere